 Comment links are generally nofollow.

-In the end, it doesn’t really matter, because you want your comment link to produce traffic, not improve your site’s ranking.
+In the end, it doesn’t matter because you want your comment link to produce traffic, not improve your site’s ranking.

 But before you rush off madly commenting, there are a few checks you need to do.

-Firstly, not all blogs give you a link.
-Because of the huge amount of comment spam, many have removed the function.
+Firstly, not all blogs give you a link to your website.
+Because of the enormous amount of comment spam, many remove this function.

 You can check by clicking on a comment author’s name.
 If nothing happens, there is no link available.

-You should check your profile on some of the most popular platforms such as WordPress, Blogger, Disqus, Gravatar or newspapers or magazines where you have commented previously.
+You should also check your profile on some of the most popular platforms such as WordPress, Blogger, Disqus, Gravatar, or newspapers or magazines where you have commented previously.

-Make sure your profile details are up to date, and that you have listed the correct link to your author website or blog where your books are listed.
+Make sure your profile details are up to date and that you have entered the correct link to your author’s website or blog where you want people to visit.

-Commenting gets traffic if you do it right
+Comments get traffic and attention if you do it right

 This is the wrong way: